ryrob30/mobile-services.en/help/using/c-manage-app-settings/c-mob-confg-app/c-universal-app-links.md

     >[!TIP]
     >
-    >If this section does not display, click the **[!UICONTROL Add App Store App]** link.
+    >If the **[!UICONTROL Add App Store Apps]** section does not display, click the **[!UICONTROL Add App Store App]** link.

     d.
 In the **[!UICONTROL Universal Links and App Links Options]** section, select an iOS app and type the App ID.

     f.
 Click **[!UICONTROL Save]**.

-    You must provide at least one iOS app selection and App ID, or you will receive an error.
+    You must provide at least one iOS app selection and one App ID, or you will receive an error.

     >[!IMPORTANT]
     >
     >You can update the documents by clicking Update from the Universal Links and App Links Options section.
-However, when you click Update, a warning notifies you that all Universal Links or App Links that you created in the past will be affected.
+However, when you click **[!UICONTROL Update]**, a warning notifies you that all Universal Links or App Links that you created in the past will be affected.

 ### Use a Universal Link